 By Charlotte Stasio

 Centering the stories of Black disabled people is essential to achieving our vision of a world in which people with disabilities live freely, where access, inclusion, equity, and resilience are embedded throughout every global community.
-As we continue to celebrate Black History Month, we are proud to highlight Black disabled activists and advocates who are currently making waves in social justice.
-Here are 12 Black Disabled Activists and Advocates you need to be following this Black History Month and beyond.
+We are proud to highlight Black disabled activists and advocates who are currently making waves in social justice.
+Here are 12 Black Disabled Activists and Advocates you need to be following.

 Talila “TL” Lewis

 Talila “TL” Lewis is a community attorney and organizer.
 TL self-describes as Black, queer and neuroqueer.
 TL is an abolitionist and leader for several impactful organizations including HEARD, which fights for the rights of prisoners who are Deaf and unites across identities, communities, movements, and borders to end ableism, racism, capitalism, and all other forms of oppression and violence.

 Verton Banks is a queer autistic accomplished actor, writer, and rising activist.
 He recently posted about playing a role in the film “There is No ‘I’ in Sidekick,” one of the 95 entries into the Easterseals Disability Film Challenge, in which he asked his growing following to “Please support authentic disabled representation in films.”
 Verton also uses his social media platforms to share insight into how his life as an Autistic person and how he has changed over the years when it comes to speech, environmental stimuli, and relationships with others.
 He cites “Boyz n the Hood” director John Singleton as a major inspiration.